 In addition to keeping your home cool, your air conditioner controls humidity.
 Evaporator coils condense warm air coming into the unit and remove any humidity.
 This moisture ends up in a condensate drain line that removes water from your home.

-If you find water dripping from split AC indoor unit, that means something stopped the moisture from draining properly.
+If you find water dripping from a split AC indoor unit, that means something stops the moisture from draining properly.
 Here are five reasons why you may have your AC dripping water.

 If an excessive amount of condensation builds up, water will eventually drip from the AC vents instead of its intended place.
 Condensation can build up if there is a leaky roof or inadequate insulation.